hugh-braico/twb-to-yt-timestamp/README.md

 then click-and-drag TWB-formatted csv files onto it.
 The output will automatically be copied to your clipboard.

-It will also add some Skullgirls Oceania stuff, since that's what I use it for, but you can just remove that stuff (or make your own build that doesn't have that stuff)

 ## Building your own release exe

 ```bash